Slip and Fall Accident Attorneys in Midvale & Salt Lake City, Utah

 How can a slip and fall attorney help with my case in Salt Lake City?

-A slip and fall attorney at Waddoups Law can investigate your case, gather evidence, negotiate with insurance companies, and represent you in court if necessary.
+A slip and fall attorney at Waddoups Law Personal Injury Attorneys can investigate your case, gather evidence, negotiate with insurance companies, and represent you in court if necessary.
 Our goal is to help you secure the compensation you deserve for medical bills, lost wages, and other damages.

 How long do I have to file a slip and fall claim in Salt Lake City?